isomerpages/obs-oac/_resources/Learning Hub/Council's Insights.md

 third_nav_title: Learning Hub
 ---
 <h3><strong>Welcome to the OAE Council's Insights Page</strong></h3>
-<p>Explore Council's valuable findings from studies, event feedback, and
+<p>Discover Council's valuable findings from studies, event feedback, and
 sector views.
 Gain unique perspectives, stay informed, and be part of the conversation that shapes the future of outdoor adventure education.
-Explore now.</p>
+Start exploring now.</p>
 <hr>
 <h4>Professional Development Research Study</h4>
 <p>The Council is commissioning a research study, focusing on three key areas